michealsmith1224/simple_shell/README.md

   There are two types of commands: builtin commands, and normal programs -- and the command is searched for (by name) in that order.
 They each are executed in a different way.

   Shell builtins are executed internally to the shell, without spawning a new process.
 Otherwise, the command is searched for as a normal program in the file system (as described in the next section).
 The shell will interpret the program in a subshell.

   * **getline**
-  The ``getline()`` function is prototyped in the ``stdio.h`` header file.
+  The ``getline()`` function is prototyped in the ``stdio.h`` header file. threre are three arguments
-  * **threearguments**
-  * **&buffer**
-  * **&size**
-  * **stdin**
+  ``&buffer``
+  ``&size``
+  ``stdin``
  The getline function uses the realloc function to automatically increase the memory block as required, ensuring that there is never a space shortage.
 This is one of the explanations why getline is safe.
 The value returned inside the second parameter will also inform us of the new block size.
 It returns ``-1`` if an error appears, such as reaching the end of a file without receiving any bytes.
 Getline functions cease reading input from the stream when they meet a newline character or the end of a file.